jmprietob/rapps/meteo/datos/intro.md

 Introduction
 ========================================================

-This shiny application allows display and query data series extracting data from latitude-longitude.
+This shiny application allows display and query data series extracting data from a location.

 ## Use

-Click the <b>Update</b> button to generate the graphics when you choose your own lat - lon.
+Click the <b>Update</b> button to generate the graphics when you choose your own location.

 A cerca de
 ========================================================